 Therefore, we recommend that CRM and preference-center initiatives should be based on understanding how your customers define the customer experiences they want to have with your specific brand and products.

-Our recommendation is based on more than 10,000 hours of Voice of the Customer (VoC) research for clients including MassMutual, Norton AntiVirus, NBC Universal, IBM, QVC, and Microsoft.
+Voice of the Customer (VoC) research for clients including MassMutual, Norton AntiVirus, NBC Universal, IBM, QVC, and Microsoft.

 Research findings from in-depth interviews with B2B and B2C decision makers indicate that the following six points comprise a competitively differentiating customer experience: